David Petraeus: Views on the Russian invasion of Ukraine

-Views on Israel's 2023–2025 Invasion of Gaza
+Views on Israel's 2023–present Invasion of Gaza

-In June 2024, Petraeus co-wrote an opinion article with Meghan O'Sullivan and Richard Fontaine, comparing Israel's invasion of the Gaza Strip to American-led regime change in Iraq.
+In June 2024, Petraeus co-wrote an opinion article with Meghan O'Sullivan and Richard Fontaine, comparing Israel's invasion of Gaza to American-led regime change in Iraq.
 Petraeus describes the Israeli campaign as an "understandable response" to the 7 Oct.
-Hamas-led attack on Israel, in contrast to the emerging pro-Palestine view calling it a genocide; he then proceeds to advise Israel in overcoming what he sees as America's past mistakes.
-Petraeus was accused of "sanitizing history" on Iraq and puffing up his own legacy by writing this article.
+Hamas-led attack on Israel, in contrast to the typical scholarly view and pro-Palestine criticism calling it a genocide; he then proceeds to advise Israel in overcoming what he sees as America's past mistakes.
+Petraeus was accused by other commentators of "sanitizing history" on Iraq and puffing up his own legacy by writing this article.

-General Petraeus reviewed a book on the war in Gaza written from Israel military's perspective, which was published in July 2024.
+General Petraeus reviewed a book on the war in Gaza written from the Israeli military's perspective, which was published in July 2024.
 Petraeus praised what he considered "a gripping, exhaustively researched account of the brutal October 7th attack" presented in the book.